 * be someone I’m not currently representing.

-* have at least 2 years paid I.T. experience.
+* have at least 2 years paid I.T. working experience.

 * be someone you know.
 Not just someone your find online.
 Although your name doesn’t have to be mentioned, it is helpful if I can mention your name.

-* be living in the U.S., Canada, or Mexico.
+* be living in the U.S., or Canada.

-* be a US, Canadian or Mexican citizen, have a Green Card. an EAD Card or H1, TN1 Visa.
+* be a US, or Canadian citizen, have a Green Card. an EAD Card or H1, TN1 Visa.

-* applicant must work for my client for at least 120 – 190 days (depending on the client) without giving notice or being terminated.
+* applicant must work for my client for at least 120 for most of my client and 190 days for one of my clients without giving notice or being terminated.

 * check will be sent to you on day 120 or day 190 depending on my client’s guarantee.

-* you will receive a referral fee regardless of which position I place them for.
+* you will receive a referral fee regardless of which full-time employee position I place them for.